waleeda/oldWikiArt/README.md

 Paintings can be viewed in three layouts—list, grid and sheet—mirroring the iOS design.
 The list and grid layouts display the artist name, title and year beneath each image while the sheet layout shows only the artwork image.
+The grid layout now uses a staggered grid so images keep their original aspect ratio just like on iOS.